sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 In Studio context, a developer can import a component (e.g. `<VisualDiff>`) which takes two documents as props and will render a complete diff between the two documemnts.

 The `<VisualDiff>` has three distinct task:
-  - Resolves all Summarizers and Differs which are loaded in the Studio context, both from Sanity defaults and from third-party plugins
+  1. Resolves all Summarizers and Differs which are loaded in the Studio context, both from Sanity defaults and from third-party plugins
-  - Call a function which, based on the Summarizers and the two documents, create a Change Summary which describes all the differences between the two docs.
+  2. Call a function (currently located in `bateson.js`) which, based on the Summarizers and the two documents, creates a Change Summary which describes all the differences between the two docs.
+See "The Change Summary" below for more details.
-  - Render a component which takes the Change Summary and the Differs (and probably the docs) to produce a humanly useful description of the changes.
+  3. Render a component which takes the Change Summary and the Differs (and probably the documents) to produce sweet, humanly grokable, description of the changes.

 It should be possible to pass styling and other useful UI options to the <VisualDiff> component